freeCodeCamp/guide/src/pages/articles/javascript/array/array-of/index.md

 ---
-title: javaScript Array Sort Method
+title: Array of
 ---
-## javaScript Array Sort Method
+## Array of

 This is a stub.
-[Help our community expand it](https://github.com/freecodecamp/guides/tree/master/src/pages/articles/javascript/javascript-array-sort-method/index.md).
+[Help our community expand it](https://github.com/freecodecamp/guides/tree/master/src/pages/articles/javascript/array/array-of/index.md).

 [This quick style guide will help ensure your pull request gets accepted](https://github.com/freecodecamp/guides/blob/master/README.md).